Teufen and the Textile Industrie

 The basis for its growth and prosperity was the textile industry (weaving and embroidery) that emerged from the 17th century onwards.
 Teufen developed into a textile manufacturing village with many villas and merchant houses.

-In the 1890s, however, the textile industry went through a severe crisis, from which it briefly recovered before finally collapsing for good after the First World War.
-However, the stately merchant houses and the many embroidery houses along the streets are reminders of this era.
+In the 1890s, however, the textile industry experienced a severe crisis, from which it briefly recovered before ultimately collapsing for good after the First World War.
+However, the stately merchant houses and numerous embroidery houses along the streets serve as reminders of this era.

 (Source and further information: Gemeinde Teufen; Kulturpfad Teufen)